Millie McKenzie

 Millie Mai McKenzie (born 17 June 2000) is an English professional wrestler.
 She is mostly known for her time in WWE where she performed on the NXT UK brand under the ring name Emilia McKenzie.
-She has also wrestled in promotions in Defiant Wrestling, Progress Wrestling, Revolution Pro Wrestling, Sendai Girls' Pro Wrestling.
+She has also wrestled in promotions - Defiant Wrestling, Progress Wrestling, Revolution Pro Wrestling and Sendai Girls' Pro Wrestling.

 Professional wrestling career

 Progress Wrestling (2017–2019)

 McKenzie made her debut for Progress Wrestling on 10 October 2017 in Progress Women's Title #1 Contendership Tournament First, being defeated by Sierra Loxton, and that same night losing in the second round to Jinny.
 At Chapter 60: Unboxing Live!
 2 - Unbox Harder, McKenzie defeated Candyfloss, Chakara, Charlie Morgan, Charli Evans and Sierra Loxton.

 Revolution Pro Wrestling (2018)

-On 6 January 2018, McKenzie made her debut for Revolution Pro Wrestling competed in the RPW British Women's Championship.
+On 6 January 2018, McKenzie made her debut for Revolution Pro Wrestling competed in the RPW British Women's Championship tournament.
 She defeated Charli Evans in the first round.
 The next day, McKenzie was eliminated by Jinny in the second round.